Skip to content

 Verbatim from Sami Sauri’s appearances on the podcast.

-i was the only woman into six men so it was pretty hard to handle at the end of the trip i felt like very uh sort of uh let's say it was the only time in my life i actually felt that i was a woman there you know and i was like just working full there for them um because i was also producing which is the hardest part of a film
+It was the only time in my life I actually felt that I was a woman there you know and I was like just working for there, all of them, because I was also producing which is the hardest part of the film, let's say.
+So it was like all this mix of pieces.

 FREQUENTLY ASKED